fullcalendar/fullcalendar-docs/_docs-v4/vertical-resource-view/groupByDateAndResource.md

 title: groupByDateAndResource
 ---

-Determines if multi-day agenda or basic views should display resource columns.
+Determines if multi-day TimeGrid or DayGrid views should display resource columns.
 If so, renders date headings above resource headings.

 <div class='spec' markdown='1'>
 Boolean, *default*: `false`
 </div>

-Beware this will affect *all* multi-day basic/agenda views, which might look bad for views that have many days.
+Beware this will affect *all* multi-day DayGrid/TimeGrid views, which might look bad for views that have many days.
 If you'd like to target a specific view, use [View-Specific Options](view-specific-options).

 Setting this value to `true` will override [groupByResource](groupByResource).